What is Project Servator?

-You can play a vital role by being vigilant when you are out and about and reporting anything that doesn’t feel right.
+You can play a vital role by being vigilant when you are out and about and reporting anything that does not feel right.

-You’ll never get in trouble for reporting a genuine concern, and we will always take your report seriously – whether it’s an unattended item or someone acting suspiciously.
+You will never get in trouble for reporting a genuine concern, and we will always take your report seriously – whether it is an unattended item or someone acting suspiciously.

 - Tell a police officer or member of security or retail staff